The Thermal Flasher

 After less than a second, the small piece of spring steel heats up enough that it expands and straightens out the larger, curved piece of spring steel.
 This forces the curved spring steel into the contact so that current flows to the signal lights unimpeded by the resistor.
 With almost no current passing through the resistor, the spring steel quickly cools, bending back away from the contact and breaking the circuit.
 The cycle then starts over.
 This happens at a rate of one to two times per second.

-Let's take a look at the mechanism that cancels the turn signal when you finish turning.
+Let's look at the mechanism that cancels the turn signal when you finish turning.